carlosjhr64/neuronet/README.md

 	Yang.bless(neuronet)

 Bless
-:	(of a priest) Pronounce words in a religious rite, to confer or invoke divine favor upon.
+:	Pronounce words in a religious rite, to confer or invoke divine favor upon.

 The reason Tao, Yin, and Yang are not classes onto themselves is that you can combine these, and a protoptype pattern (bless) works better in this case.